Football clubs

 1937 - 1939

-Regnal United competed in the Hastings League for two seasons and played home fixtures at Harrow Lane and the BOS.
+Regnal United competed in the Hastings League for two seasons, playing their home fixtures at Harrow Lane and the BOS..

 Rock-a-Nore